 A modern commerce solution is always built around the customer journey.
 A complete customer journey requires a number of building blocks, or business capabilities, such as CMS, ERP, Search, Relevance, live video shopping, checkout etc. In a so-called monolith solution, you get most of these capabilities in one suite, whereas here, with this building block approach, you are spoilt for choice.
 It is up to you to select the components you need, and the functionalities that your customers require.

-When you have the freedom to use any block you want for your solution, you will naturally use the best one on the market, for that capability, a so called best-in-breed system.
+When you have the freedom to use any block you want for your solution, you will naturally use the best one on the market, for that capability, a so called best-of-breed system.
 You also have the freedom to replace any of the building blocks, if you have found a better one, or if you don’t need it anymore.

 If you use the above approach and build your own commerce solution with separate interchangeable building blocks, instead of using a suite-based solution, you have gone composable.